dataspace4health-lu/data-provision-service/README.md

 - `npm test` - Run tests (to be implemented)

 ## Environment Variables

+**📝 Migration Note**: The OIDC-related environment variables are currently configured for Keycloak but could be updated when migrating to IDP Kit.

 | Variable | Description | Required | Default |
 |----------|-------------|----------|---------|